mlcommons/inference/loadgen/README.md

 ```CPP
 const std::string& Name() const;
 ```
-Name should return a known string for over the Network SUTs to identify it as over the network benchmark.
+The `Name` function returns a known string for over the Network SUTs to identify it as over the network benchmark.
 ```CPP
 void FlushQueries();
 ```
-It is not specified here how the QDL should query and configure the SUT to execute the above methods.
-The QDL should provide the response to the loadgen after the SUT is ready.
+It is not specified here how the QDL would query and configure the SUT to execute the above methods.
+The QDL provides the response to the loadgen after the SUT is ready.